wsor4035/dev.luanti.org/content/for-creators/luanti-schematic-file-format.md

 Layer probability values: This is a sequence of unsigned 8-bit numbers (0-255) for each Y layer.
 Each Y layer has a chance of appearing with the given probability.
 The probability ranges from 0 to 127, with 0 meaning 0% probability and 127 meaning 100% probability.
 Bit 7 is reserved and must be 0, meaning that values greater than 127 should be avoided.

-The header is followed by the Name ID Table, which is followed by the Node Definitons section.
+The header is followed by the Name ID Table, which is followed by the Node Definitions section.

 ### Name ID Table